High-spin measurements in an arbitrary two-qudit state

-For a two-qudit state of an arbitrary dimension, the lower bound and the upper bound on the maximal value of the CHSH expectation (\ref{0_0}) \emph{over all traceless qudit observables at sites of Alice and Bob} were found (i) in \cite{Lou:20} for a general two-qudit state and (ii) in \cite{Lou.Kuz.Han:24} for every pure two-qudit state.
-In the latter case, the lower bound is analytically expressed via the concurrence of a pure two-qudit state and explicitly implies that every pure nonseparable two-qudit state violates the CHSH inequality -- the well-known result proved in \cite{1} by presenting for every pure two-qudit state the specific qudit observables, with eigenvalues $\pm 1$, for which the CHSH inequality is violated.
+This lower bound explicitly indicates that every pure nonseparable two-qudit state violates the CHSH inequality -- the well-known result, first proved in \cite{1} via presenting for every pure two-qudit state the specific dichotomic qudit observables for which the CHSH inequality is violated.

-Note that though any traceless qubit observable corresponds, up to the coefficient $1/2$, to the projection of spin-$1/2$ onto some direction in $ \mathbb{R}^{3}$, this is not the case for dimensions $d>2$, and the specific qudit observables -- introduced in \cite{1} in order to show that every entangled pure two-qudit state violates the CHSH inequality and further used in \cite{Lou.Kuz.Han:24} for finding the lower bound in terms of the concurrence -- do not constitute spin $s\geq 1$ observables.